This article will show you the seven ways to upload songs on Spotify and make name, fame, and money.

 - One of the biggest features of Believe Digital is that they’ll even try to set up brand partnerships for you.

 RouteNote is my favorite service and I’ve been using it for years.
-It’s free to post your original music into Spotify via RouteNote and I think its only DSP which provide this feature for free.
+It’s free to post your original music into Spotify via RouteNote and I think it’s only DSP that provides this feature for free.

 6. Ditto Music